thephez/backup-readme/core/markdown/core-examples-testing-applications.md

-Dash Core provides testing tools designed to let developers test their applications with reduced risks and limitations.
+Dash Core provides several network options designed to let developers test their applications with reduced risks and limitations.

 # Testnet